Training > Clouds & Containers > CKA-JP + CKS-JP 試験バンドル

 Detect threats within physical infrastructure, apps, networks, data, users and workloads

-Perform deep analytical investigation and identification of bad actors within environment
+Investigate and identify phases of attack and bad actors within the environment

 Ensure immutability of containers at runtime